GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Train a model with labels using the API

 Now suppose we have labels for the same forms we used to train a model above, and want to train a new custom model with labeled data.
 We will be using labeled forms this time.
-We have already uploaded all the image files.
-If you have not done so, please return to the top of the page and follow instructions to upload the sample form files to a Storage Blob.
+If you have not done so, please return to the top of the page and follow instructions to upload all the sample form files to a Storage Blob.

 > **Note**: In this exercise, you can choose to use the API from either the **C#** or **Python** SDK.
 In the steps below, perform the actions appropriate for your preferred language.